acrosman/electronForce/ReadMe.md

 ## Larger Vision

 Create a tool that not only can explore and interact with the Salesforce APIs, but also documents, tracks, and reports on elements of a build that are critical for integrations with 3rd party solutions.
+And while we're at it, Data Loader needs a replacement.

 It will need to:
 1. Connect to one or more orgs.